Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
-- NEED TO KEEP FORM VALUE WHEN WRONG SUBMITING
-- Register
 - better error
 - Register if 16 yo or more
 - faire un picturama sur la page d'accueil à propos des promotions
-- Validation of passed string (email, password...)
-- Remove sub directory in url and not show index page ex : localhost/Login localhost/Product/[id]
-- Remove index.php and make htaccess redirect to the real index
-- [Product] Add filter search (GetAllProduct)
-- Search function shoes
 - Wishlist
 - Cart
+- async Search function shoes
+- [Product] Add filter search (GetAllProduct)
 - Forgot password
-- Good idea to rename function to more generic (Get instead of GetProduct) ?
+- Remove sub directory in url and not show index page ex : localhost/Login localhost/Product/[id]
+- Remove index.php and make htaccess redirect to the real index
 - better way to handle error (use bootstrap's)
 - Fix get product so filters work
-- better way to use links
-- background fetch db product each 10s
-- Async js product
-- Async php database
 - Female/male shoes db ?

 ### Design
 - [nav] Register and Connection should be right aligned
 - [nav] Sticky nav
+- [nav] responsive hamburger cursor : pointer
 - [nav, footer] same as container width (section)
 - [footer] need to be at bottom of page
 - [error] cooler 404 page